Alaska WIndjammer Kites

 The Mendenhall Wetlands are great on high tides, above about 10' for the Channel flats, on E and SE winds.
 Be a good neighbor - do not kite off the ends of the airport's runways, float pond, or helicopter approaches, including the otherwise-tempting areas along the Egan Expressway and the waters beyond the observation platform near Lemon Creek.
 Keep your kite low when aircraft fly over even though it is far beneath their altitude, and don't crowd the duck hunters!

-Walk out the Airport Dike Trail (now signed as "EVAR") from the trailhead at the end of Radcliffe Road by the Mendenhall Sewage Plant, around the end of the runway to the Wetlands side, past the huge new fence on the left, to where a parallel trail drops down to the right.
+Walk out the Airport Dike Trail (now signed as "EVAR", but no one calls it that) from the trailhead at the end of Radcliffe Road by the Mendenhall Sewage Plant, around the end of the runway to the Wetlands side, past the huge new fence on the left, to where a parallel trail drops down to the right.
 Take it and almost immediately turn right to follow along the first slough, toward the Channel.

-Beware the steel channel marker, squirrely winds near the trees on the far shore, and tiny low-tide mussels and barnacles that will shred carelessly-landed kites!
+Beware the steel channel marker, squirrely winds near the trees on the far shore, tiny low-tide mussels and barnacles that will shred carelessly-landed kites, and areas of slimy summer seaweed that clog and bind kite lines together!

 Below: Mendenhall Wetlands Kite Map on Google Maps base.